VoronDesign/VoronUsers/printer_mods/dankeeling/CreativeLiveCameraMount/README.md

 printed from ABS 30% infill on its side, supports optional.

-Unscrew the one screw that the camera mount hindges on and slide the printed part into its place.
+Unscrew the one screw that the camera mount hinges on and slide the printed part into its place.

 ![img](Images/20231224_211032_2.jpg)